I-motif DNA: Environmental conditions

 Investigations into the formation of i-motifs at physiological pH, rather than acidic pH, include simulations of molecular crowding, superhelicitification, and cationic conditions.
 Through the utilization of polyethylene glycols with a high molecular weight, conditions of congested molecular and nuclear environments were induced.
 An increase in pKa of cytosine N3 showed that these conditions favored quadruplex and i-motif over double and single-stranded DNA when i-motif formation and protonation was Bacollainduced at neutral pH.
 Negative super helicity assists in the formation of i-motifs under physiological conditions.
 The formation of both G-quadruplex and i-motifs occurred at neutral pH when G-quadruplex and i-motif forming sequences of the c-MYC oncogene promoter were placed into a supercoiled plasmid, inducing super helicity of both structures.
 The conditions of super helicity mitigation were inspired by the fact that i-motif destabilizes double-stranded structures.
 This result reflects the transcription process in which supercoiled DNA is unwound into single-stranded structures, which causes negative super helicity.
 The stability of i-motif DNA can be influenced by increasing ionic concentration.
 The addition of Na has shown to increase the destabilization of the i-motif structure from the c-jun proto-oncogene at pH 4.8.
 A decrease in stability of i-motif corresponded with an increase in ionic concentration in a study of i-motif DNA from n-MYC.
 However, no significant differences in stability occurred with the addition of 5 mM Mg+, Ca+, Zn+, Li+ or K+ cations in the presence of 100 mM NaCl at pH 6.4.
+Inhibition of histone deacetylase activity, which lowers intracellular pH, was also seen to facilitate i-motif formation.